mikelikesdesign/SwiftUI-experiments/README.md

 Hi, welcome to SwiftUI experiments.

 I'm a designer that is interested in building out my ideas with code.
-In this repository you will find some of my ideas I built.
+In this repository you will find some of my ideas I explored.
+These are mostly prototypes and not production ready apps.

 ![SwiftUI experiments](https://github.com/mikelikesdesign/SwiftUI-experiments/blob/main/demos.gif?raw=true)